20 Things to do in Baku Azerbaijan

 The best time to visit Baku are spring and autumn when the temperatures are comfortable and the weather is good.

-Baku’s summers are hot and dry and the winters mild, but wet.
+Baku’s summers are hot and dry and the winters mild.
 Winter is also a good time to visit if you want to avoid the summer heat.
 Snow is rare in Baku, but it can get chilly so bring some warm clothes if you decide to visit during winter.

 Visa and registration in Baku